nfqSolutionsDocker/centos/README.md

 This container has the following characteristics:
 - Official base of container centos:7.
 - Solutions user have sudo permissions.
-- Installations script of packages in centos.
-This script is executing in the next containers or in the docker compose.
+- This image has got an environment variable enabled  (PACKAGES) that is ready for installation the desired software.

 For example, docker-compose.yml:
 ```
  environment:
   - PACKAGES=git,zip
- command: /bin/bash -c "/home/solutions/install_packages.sh"
 ```